-Inventive thinking doesn’t “just happen” — even when you recruit brilliant stars, give them an isolated space and ask them to give you their best recommendations.
+Inventive thinking doesn’t “just happen” — even when you recruit brilliant stars, give them autonomy and ask them to bring you their best recommendations.
 When we train innovation leaders, we prepare them to lift teams above 12 risk-averse traps.
-How many of these 12 traps do you see when your product teams, account teams, executives or Board of Directors face complex multifaceted problems — or opportunities that have never been seized before?
+Which of these 12 traps do you see when your product teams, account teams, executives, IR teams, post-M+A integration teams or Board of Directors face complex multifaceted problems — or opportunities that have never been seized before?
 Which do you face, on the BOD, when an entrepreneur presents a new pitch or a bold direction for the company?

 Step 1 is Diagnosis.
 Can you recognise when your team, task force, Board Meeting or customer negotiation falls into one (or more) of these risk-averse traps?

-Regression toward average.
-Compromise to appease disgruntled teammates – or settle for a “majority-rules” vote rather than engaging and working through thorny, contentious or vexing issues, Put comfort ahead of inventive thinking.
+Sandbagging.
+Compromise to appease disgruntled teammates or settle for a “majority-rules” vote rather than engaging and working through thorny, contentious or vexing issues, Put comfort ahead of inventive thinking.
+Regress to average.
+Lower standards so everyone can get gold stars.

 Hierarchy deference.
 Look to the most senior person in the room for directions, decisions or approval – rather than looking to those with relevant know-how, data and expertise.
 Enable higher-ups to believe in their infallibility.